Batman (comic book)

 Batman is an ongoing superhero comic book series published by DC Comics, featuring the character of the same name as its protagonist.
 The character, created by Bill Finger and Bob Kane, first appeared in Detective Comics #27 (cover dated May 1939).
 Batman proved to be so popular that a self-titled ongoing comic book series began publication with a cover date of spring 1940.
 It was first advertised in early April 1940, one month after the first appearance of his new sidekick, Robin the Boy Wonder.
-Batman comics have proven to be popular since the 1940s.

 Though the Batman comic book was launched as a quarterly publication, it later became a bimonthly series through the late 1950s, after which it became a monthly publication.

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, the original Batman series ended at issue #713 and was relaunched with a new first issue (cover dated November 2011).
 Batman (vol. 2) ran until issue #52.

 In 2016, DC Comics began a new relaunch of its entire line of titles called DC Rebirth, which continued continuity from the New 52.
 The Batman comic book was relaunched again with a new #1 issue (August 2016) and placed on a twice-monthly release schedule.
 The series continued through the next major relaunch by DC Comics, called "Infinite Frontier", reverting to a monthly schedule with issue #106 (May 2021).

 In September 2025, the series relaunched again under the DC All In initiative, though due to delays, the third volume continued publishing after the fourth had begun.